marcchua/go-vault-demo/README.md

 # go-vault-demo

-Go example for multi-cloud auth, dynamic secrets, and encryption with HashiCorp Vault.
+Go example for hybrid auth, dynamic secrets, and encryption with HashiCorp Vault.
 This project handles tokens and secrets in-memory, and is API driven.
 If you're looking for a templated approach, check out the below tools:
 - [Vault Agent (Auth)](https://www.vaultproject.io/docs/agent/autoauth/index.html)
 - [Consul-Template (Secrets)](https://github.com/hashicorp/consul-template)